 Intensely curious about how such urban art ended up in rural Victoria, I met up with Graeme Massey, the mayor of Yarriambiack Shire, a region that is also called the Mallee.
 He’s an affable guy and a big fan of the murals.
 Massey said that the project started with a happy confluence of interests.
 The town of Brim was looking for a beautification project for their main bus stop.
 Van Helten was looking for a rural silo to paint.
-The Shire was able to some money for the Brim silo but it was really done on a shoestring.
+The Shire was able to raise some money for the Brim silo but it was really done on a shoestring.
 Van Helten completed it in January of 2016.

 The Brim silos were so popular that the shire funded an additional five silos with $400,000 raised from state, federal and local sources.
 The final silo was completed in 2017.

 It’s a miracle that these silos are painted at all.
 The sheer complexity of coordinating with the artists, the Shire, Grain Corp (who owns the silos), the portrait subjects and the local population, was equally matched by the logistical challenge of sourcing cherry pickers and other construction equipment, painting supplies, and sustenance for the artists.
 Yarriambiack was helped in this regard by Juddy Roller, a street art network and curatorial service.